| | |

 On the way up to Chureito Pagoda

 But some of the best views of the mountain come from farther away and we found Oishi Park to be one of the most picturesque stops during the day.
-Both the boat and gondola ride at Lake Kawaguchiko are also epic and if you want to take some scenic photos, this tour has tons of great opportunities to do so.
+Our visit to Lake Kawaguchiko was absolutely incredible, and if you want to take some scenic photos, this tour has tons of great opportunities to do so.

 Traditional architecture, shrines, amazing views, climbing Fuji, this tour has it all!
 If you want to make the most of a day trip from Tokyo this tour is the way to go.